 One of my favorite drinks during the summertime is sangria.
 There are so many choices when it comes to dressing it up and the fruit possibilities are endless.
 It's a great way to enjoy red wine in the warmer months too.
+This Red, White and Blue Sangria checks all the boxes when it comes to sangria perfection.

 If you have a large container you could easily double or triple this recipe and serve with a ladle.
 It would be perfect for a large gathering of friends.